ResoNight/GoldenWalnutFramework/README.md

 # General
 Now you can start writing stuff into the **Entries** field.
 There are a few things I want to mention before you jump into adding your new entries.
 The [Contents](#contents) field above roughly matches the structure that your entries will have.
-All entries will be checked when you start the game and they will be checked again, after you load into a save.
-The check for your [Location](#location) entries can only happen after loading into a save.
-If you are adding/changing entries in your content.json, you don't need to fully close the game and reopen it.
-You can just exit the save and re-enter it.
-You will get a little warning into your SMAPI console, when you add or remove a [Walnut Group](#hint), but don't worry, your collected Walnut Count will just be off for that session and the hints might be off.
+Most entries will be checked as soon as you start the game, but the check for the [Location](#location) fields can only happen *after* loading into a save.
 Every single entry is case insensitive.
 Only what you enter as a value might be case sensitive.
-After restarting, it will always be correct.
 Now lets get started with **GoldenWalnuts!**

 # GoldenWalnuts
 The Basic structure for Golden Walnuts looks like this: